dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/WinForms/README.md

 Conclusion
 -
 As can be seen from above, it’s very easy to build an App using EVOQ Liquid Content.
 All that’s needed is the steps above.

+For more samples and ways to interact with Liquic Dontent visit [Explore What’s Possible with Liquid Content](http://www.builtwithdnn.com/).